PlayStation Portable: Games

 Trophy support was planned for the PSP but the idea was cancelled after the firmware was cracked.

 Demos and emulation

 In late 2004, Sony released a series of PSP demo games, including Duck In Water, world/ball, Harmonic City, and Luga City.
 Demos for commercial PSP games could be downloaded and booted directly from a Memory Stick.
 Demos were sometimes issued in UMD format and mailed out or given to customers at retail outlets.
 In addition, several older PlayStation games were re-released; these can be played on the PSP using emulation.
 As of 2008, this feature could be officially accessed through the PlayStation Network service for PlayStation 3, PSP, PlayStation Vita (or PlayStation TV), or a personal computer.
-Emulation of the PSP is well-developed; one of the first emulators was JPCSP, which run on Java.
+Emulation of the PSP is well-developed; the first emulator was pspplayer by Noxa, which ran on C#, then afterwards was JPCSP which ran on Java.
 PPSSPP is currently the fastest and most compatible PSP emulator; it supports all major games.